scalacenter/scala-advent-of-code/docs/2024/puzzles/day18.md

 ## Solution Summary

-1. Parse input into a List of points
+1. Parse input into a `List` of points
-2. For part 1, take the first 1024 points and path find through them
+2. For part 1, take the first 1024 points and path-find through them
 3. For part 2, find the tipping point where pathfinding can't be done anymore

 ## Part 1

-First, let's make the Vec2i class for our points:
+First, let's make the `Vec2i` class for our points:

 ```scala
 case class Vec2i(x: Int, y: Int):